bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

 In this example, we will explore the utilization of ROS2 for deriving Inverse Kinematics (IK) solutions for specified tool poses.
 The process involves the following steps:

+**Goal Visualization:** For each requested tool pose, the system publishes a Tranform (TF) to RViz, to clearly visualize the goal.

-**Solution Identification:** When the system successfully computes an IK solution, a Transform (TF) is broadcasted to RViz.
-This event is clearly indicated by tagging the TF with a "YES" marker.
+**Solution Identification:** When the system successfully computes an IK solution for a given tool pose, the Transform (TF) is broadcasted to RViz tagged with a "YES" label.

-**No Solution Handling:** In scenarios where the IK solution is not found, the TF is still published to RViz but is distinctly marked with a "NO".
+**No Solution Handling:** In scenarios where the IK solution is not found, the TF is still published to RViz but is distinctly tagged with a "NO" label.

-**Robot Movement Execution:** Upon finding a viable IK solution, the robot is commanded to relocate to the newly determined position.
+**Robot Movement Execution:** Upon finding a viable IK solution, the robot is commanded to relocate the tool to the requested pose.

 **Alternative Strategy for Unsolvable Positions:** If an IK solution is unachievable, the system adopts a contingency strategy.
 It instructs the robot to approximate the target position as closely as feasible.
 This is done by allowing modifications in the robot's yaw (rotational movement) and height, thus optimizing the robot's position relative to the desired pose.